Information for the Public

-Welcome to the website of the University of Nevada, Reno Research Integrity Office.
+Welcome to the website of Research Integrity at the University of Nevada, Reno.
 This page was created for members of the public.

 Nevada is committed to protecting the rights and welfare of people who volunteer for research.
 Volunteers are also known as "subjects" or "participants."
 This page has basic information about research and about the rights of research participants.

 We hope this information will help you make informed choices if:

 - someone from the University of Nevada, Reno asks you to participate in research,

 - you see or hear advertisements for University of Nevada, Reno research and think about volunteering, or